MouseUnSnag/MouseUnSnag/README.md

 ## Getting Started
 This is a relatively simple, one-file, command-line C# program that solves the problem of the mouse getting "stuck" on corners and edges when moving between multiple monitors on a Windows system.

+You can download and run this project's "released" executable (currently less than 15Kbytes!!)
+[RELEASE LINK](https://github.com/dale-roberts/MouseUnSnag/releases), or click on "release" in the GitHub GUI above.

-The program can be compiled simply at the command line.
+If you like, you may instead compile the program at the command line.
 It requires at least version 7 of the C# compiler.
 You can get the latest version of the command-line C# compiler (no need to install the whole Visual Studio!!) using NuGet ([Latest NuGet.exe](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe)), from a Windows CMD command line:
 ```
 nuget install Microsoft.Net.Compilers
 ```